egoodman92/rain_tracker/README.md

-# rain_tracker
+# Rain Tracking
-tool to track rate of rainfall
+this repo contains details about training a detection algorithm for rain droplets, which feeds into a SORT tracking algorithm to count to number of rain droplets over time